Gambling and Aboriginal people

 - Percentage of the world's electronic gaming machines that are in Australia .

-Most people in Australia love to gamble, playing lotto, scratchies, in casinos, on sporting events or betting on horse or dog races.
+Most people in Australia love to gamble, play lotto, scratchies, in casinos or RSLs, at sporting events, or betting at horse or dog races.

 The Melbourne Cup is by far the most known and popular betting event with many Australian employers interrupting work to watch the race.

-Fact Australia has more high-loss poker machines per capita than any other country in the world .
+Australia has more high-loss poker machines per capita than any other country in the world.

-Fact Woolworths owns and operates more poker machines than any other entity in Australia .
+Until it demerged in 2020, Woolworths owned and operated more poker machines than any other entity in Australia.

 A (very) short history of Aboriginal gambling

-It is likely that Aboriginal people gambled prior to invasion, including wagering for food and clothing.
+It is likely that Aboriginal people also gambled by wagering for food and clothing.
 In the late 19th and early 20th century large card circles for adults and children were common on missions and reserves.
 Depending on age children played for lollies or cigarettes.
-Today community card playing is part of everyday life in many Aboriginal families [1,2].
+Today community card playing is part of everyday life in many Aboriginal families .